christianbundy/drewdevault.com/content/blog/Firefox-the-embarassment-of-FOSS.md

 - Raised executive pay 400% as their market share declined 85%[^2]
 - Sent a record of all browsing traffic to CloudFlare by default[^3]
 - Added advertisements to the new tab page on Firefox[^4]
-- Used their brand enter the saturated VPN grift market[^5]
+- Used their brand to enter the saturated VPN grift market[^5]
 - Built a walled garden for add-ons, then let the walls crash in[^6]
 - Started, and killed, a dozen projects which were not Firefox[^7]